vijayrajmane/Flack-SocketIO-messageService/README.md

 Mesaage send by user is associated with timestamp and name.
 User can delete its own message by clicking delete button which is visible if you hover over the message.
 ----------

-Name.js: Creating display name if not created before

-Channel.js : Create a new channel

-index.html : One page app so only one html file.
-It contains all html code and also contain javascript code which is for using to send message using socket.

-Personal Touch
-My personal touch in this project was to implement the option of deleting your own messages.
-Delete button appears if you move cursor on your message.
-On clicking it will delete message.